AmpereComputing/openstack-kolla-ampere-aio-scripts/README.md

 ## Building Kolla Images

 Container images can be rebuilt at any time through the use of the `kolla-build` command.
 Kolla supports different operating system options for the Docker containers.
-During the process of building this both Ubunt and Debian were attempted.
-Currently Debian was fully funcitonal where asat the time this was created Ubuntu 18.04 was unable to sucessfully deploy a virtualmachine with Libvirt running containerized.
-The Debian functionality including AARCH64 support was contributed by Linaro, whom currently still actively contributes to the maintaince of the integration.
+During the process of building this both Ubuntu and Debian were attempted.
+Currently Debian was fully funcitonal where at the time this was created Ubuntu 18.04 was unable to sucessfully deploy a virtual machine with Libvirt running containerized.
+The Debian functionality including AARCH64 support was contributed by Linaro, whom currently still actively contributes to the maintaince of the AARCH64 integration.

 ###  Paste Logs from Ubuntu 18.04 Libvirt failures

+For those interested the following information was gathered during the troubleshooting of the issues with Livbvirtd containerized in this deployment

   * [libvirtd.log](http://paste.openstack.org/show/781097/)
   * [nova-compute.log](http://paste.openstack.org/show/781098/)